- Exciting industry-driven modules to equip you with strong fundamental business knowledge and skills

 In the Kickstart a Business module, you will get to put yourself in the shoes of an entrepreneur.
 By applying the Lean methodology – actively used in the business world today – you will develop attractive products or services, and learn how to assess the viability of your business idea.

-At the end of this foundation year, you will get to choose one of our five popular business diplomas to pursue your aspirations:
+At the end of this foundation year, you will get to make informed course choices among our five popular business diplomas to pursue your aspirations:

 - Banking & Finance

 - Business Studies

 - International Trade & Business

 - Tourism & Resort Management